AC Milan news: Marco Giampaolo announced as head coach until 2021 | Goal.com

 The Italian left Sampdoria at the end of last season having led them to a ninth-placed finish in Serie A, and has previously had spells at Empoli, Brescia, Cagliari and Siena.

-Milan have already been linked with moves for Liverpool defender Dejan Lovren and Hoffenheim midfielder Andrej Kramaric as they seek to bolster their squad ahead of the 2019-20 campaign.
+Milan have already been linked with moves for Liverpool defender Dejan Lovren and Hoffenheim forward Andrej Kramaric as they seek to bolster their squad ahead of the 2019-20 campaign.

 Lovren failed to get regular game time for the European champions last term, with the likes of Virgil van Dijk, Joe Gomez and Joel Matip all being prefered at centre-back.